bhisaac/5eFP/5eFP-SRD.md

 #### Improvised Weapons
 Sometimes characters don’t have their weapons and have to attack with whatever is at hand.
 An improvised weapon includes any object you can wield in one or two hands, such as broken glass, a table leg, a frying pan, a wagon wheel, or a dead goblin.

-Often, an improvised weapon is similar to an actual weapon and can be treated as such.
+~~Often, an improvised weapon is similar to an actual weapon and can be treated as such.
 For example, a table leg is akin to a club.
-At the GM’s option, characters proficient with a weapon can use a similar object as if it were that weapon and add their LEVEL to its attack bonus.
+At the GM’s option, characters proficient with a weapon can use a similar object as if it were that weapon and add their LEVEL to its attack bonus.~~

-An object that bears no resemblance to a weapon deals 1 damage (the GM assigns a damage type appropriate to the object).
+~~An object that bears no resemblance to a weapon deals 1 damage (the GM assigns a damage type appropriate to the object).
 If a character uses a ranged weapon to make a melee attack, or throws a melee weapon that does not have the thrown property, it also deals 1 damage.
-An improvised thrown weapon has range 4.
+An improvised thrown weapon has range 4.~~

+An improvised weapon deals 1 damage (the GM assigns a damage type appropriate to the object) with a range of 4 squares.

 #### Silvered Weapons
 Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest a little extra to plate their weapons with silver.
 You can silver a single weapon or ammunition at a forge for 6⛁.
 You may spend trade goods silver (ore or bar) to reduce this cost to 3⛁.
 This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.